barmanroys/bilby-assignment/README.md

 ```
 which takes care of starting all necessary services and running the DAG.
 Running the above script takes about 10 minutes, but that is because there is a delay to fire up the services for the first time.
 As a one-time start up cost, is not a production bottleneck.
 Further, the delay can be minimised in a cloud environment with higher bandwidth for network connectivity (compared to my home environment).

+### Alternative Architectural and Deployment Choices

 #### Kubernetes Deployment
 As an alternative to Airflow deployment (as asked in the problem), my preferred method of deployment is on a Kubernetes cluster, which requires some modification of the deployment script (keeping rest of the architecture same).
 This has been covered in the [k8s-deployment](https://github.com/barmanroys/bilby-assignment/tree/k8s-deployment) branch.
 But before using the branch, you have to make sure the images are built and available for pull from DockerHub.

+#### PostgreSQL as Database
+Using PostgreSQL as the backend database has been covered in the [pgsql-migration](https://github.com/barmanroys/bilby-assignment/tree/pgsql-migration) branch.
+It uses the same deployment technique using Airflow as the `master` branch.